Updated June 19, 2023

 Head to Head Comparison Predictive Modeling vs Predictive Analytics

-Below is the Top 6 Comparison between Predictive Modeling vs Predictive Analytics
+Below is the top 6 Comparison between Predictive Modeling and Predictive Analytics:

-Let us look into the detailed description of Predictive Analytics vs Predictive Modeling:
+Let’s take a look at a detailed description of Predictive Analytics and Predictive Modeling:

-Predictive analytics is used to predict the outcome of unknown future events by using techniques from data mining, Statistics, Data modeling, AI to analyze and current data and make a prediction about future problems.
-It brings together management, information and modeling business used to identify risks and opportunities in the near future.
+Predictive analytics is used to predict the outcome of unknown future events using techniques from data mining, Statistics, Data modeling, AI to analyze and current data and predict future problems.
+It brings together management, information, and modeling business used to identify risks and opportunities shortly.

-Predictive analytics on big data allows a user to uncover patterns and relationships in structured and unstructured data and allows the organization to become proactive.
+Predictive analytics on big data allows users to uncover patterns and relationships in structured and unstructured data and enables the organization to become proactive.

-Analytical techniques to conduct predictive analytics are mainly regression techniques and machine learning techniques.
+Analytical predictive analytics techniques are mainly regression and machine learning techniques.

 Predictive Analytics Process

-- Define Project: Define the project outcomes, deliverables, the scope of the effort, business objectives, identify the data sets that are going to be used.
+- Define Project: Define the project outcomes, deliverables, scope of the effort, and business objectives, and identify the data sets that will be used.

 - Data Collection: To provide a complete view of customer interactions, data is taken from multiple sources, and by using Data mining for predictive analytics, data is prepared for analysis.

-- Data Analysis: It is the process of transforming, inspecting, cleaning and modeling data with the objective of extracting useful information, arriving at a conclusion
+- Data Analysis: It is the process of transforming, inspecting, cleaning, and modeling data to extract useful information, arriving at a conclusion

-- Statistics: Statistical Analysis enables to validate the assumptions, hypothesis and test those using standard statistical models.
+- Statistics: Statistical Analysis enables to validation of assumptions and hypotheses and tests those using standard statistical models.

-- Modeling: Predictive modeling follows iterative process due to which it automatically create accurate predictive models about future.
-By using multi-modal evolution it provides a number of options to choose best.
+- Modeling: Predictive modeling follows an iterative process, due to which it automatically creates accurate predictive models about the future.
+By using multi-modal evolution, it provides several options to choose the best.

 - Deployment: Predictive model deployment provides the option to deploy the analytical results into the everyday decision-making process to get results, reports, and output by automating the decisions based on the modeling.

-- Model Monitoring: Models are managed and monitored to review the model performance to ensure that it is providing the results expected.
+- Model Monitoring: Models are managed and monitored to review the model performance to ensure it provides the expected results.

 Application of Predictive Analytics

 It can be used in many applications.
 Below are two examples of predictive analytics:

-Predictive analytics help by optimizing the allocation of resources by identifying below issues/fact :
+Predictive analytics help by optimizing the allocation of resources by identifying below issues/facts:

 - Effective collection agencies